- Interim Division Dean: Carl-Peter Sjovold

 Is the December 5th deadline a firm deadline?

 YES.
-Your unit plan, complete with department and division priorities and budget cost estimates is due by Dec 5th.
+Your unit plan, complete with department and division priorities and budget cost estimates is due the beginning of December.
 If it comes in later we won’t be able to put it into the combined plans that go to IT, facilities, the Budget Analyst, and the College Service Areas.
 (By the way you are welcome to send us a draft earlier for review.)

 LRCCD Human Resources